We have been to Cancun a few times. The most recent time we visited we hired a car to explore the Yucatan peninsula.

 How easy is driving in Cancun?

 Driving in Cancun, Playa del Carmen and Tulum was very easy.
-We found it much easier than driving in Miami and Atlanta, to name a few.
+We found it much easier than driving in Orlando and Atlanta, to name a few.

 The signs in the area are all in Spanish but if you know the area you are going e.g. “Playa del Carmen” you will have no trouble getting there.
 See here for how to get from Cancun Airport to Tulum.